Two Columns layout

 - The campaign landing page is enabled.

-- You expect the desktop view to matter for this campaign.
+- The desktop view matters for this campaign.

-- You want a clearer visual split between the entry content and the participant-facing sections.
+- You want a clearer visual split between the intro content and the participant-facing sections.

 Keep the left-side content focused

-Set the Header Section, Instructions Section, and CTA Section so the participant understands the campaign before browsing the rest of the page.
+Set up the Header, Instructions, and Call to action sections so participants understand the campaign before browsing the rest of the page.

 Arrange the right-side sections

-Reorder or hide the rewards, activities, games, and interactive totems sections based on what should appear first in the browseable area.
+Reorder or hide the rewards, activities, games, and interactive totems sections based on what should appear first in the browsable area.

 Test desktop and mobile

 Review the page on a large screen and again on a smaller screen.
-The split view is only meaningful when the desktop breakpoint is active.
+The side-by-side view only appears on wide desktop screens.

-- The header and campaign entry area stay grouped together.
+- The header and entry content stay grouped together.

-- The browseable sections sit in a dedicated area, which helps when the campaign contains several rewards or Touchpoints.
+- The browsable sections get their own area, which helps when the campaign has several rewards or Touchpoints.

-min-width: 1224px). - Below that breakpoint, the page falls back to a single-column flow.
+- On narrower screens, the page falls back to a single column.

-Use Two columns when the landing page needs to do two jobs at once: introduce the campaign clearly and let participants browse several sections without burying them below a long header block.
+Choose Two columns when the landing page needs to do two jobs at once: introduce the campaign clearly and let participants browse several sections without burying them below a long header.

 Related